romix123/MicroFreak-BatteryPack/README.md

 The pack can be left installed on the MF while being recharged, as long as you switch off the MF.

 The Tinkercad sources are here https://www.tinkercad.com/things/04gnGEbWU8p

+BTW, I sell these battery packs in limited numbers.
+Contact me if you're interested.